beibaolv/NetworkDataView/DeviceOperation/Cisco IOS/README.md

  ```

  ### Key Variable:
-1.Processor Pool Total: `356640420`.
+* Processor Pool Total: `356640420`.
-*	Total amount of memory, in kilobytes, held for the Processor memory pool.
+  1. [int] Total amount of memory, in kilobytes, held for the Processor memory pool.

-2.Used:  `62461080`.
+* Used:  `62461080`.
-* Total amount of used memory, in kilobytes, in the Processor memory pool.
+  1. [int] Total amount of used memory, in kilobytes, in the Processor memory pool.

-3.Free: `294179340`.
+* Free: `294179340`.
-* Total amount of free memory, in kilobytes, in the Processor memory pool.
+  1. [int] Total amount of free memory, in kilobytes, in the Processor memory pool.

 ### Golden Baseline:
 Memory depends on network device / process / configuration, so it is various.